FAQs: national services.

 2. When am I entitled to compensation if a train is delayed?

 Customers can claim compensation on each transport contract (each ticket is a transport contract).
 The customer is entitled to compensation if he reaches the final destination on his ticket with a delay of 60 minutes or longer.
 Which train and which rail company caused the delay is immaterial.
-The only conditions are that the customer must have a ticket for the journey he has completed, and that the delay is the fault of a rail company.
+The only conditions are that the customer must have a ticket for the journey he has completed.
 TGV customers receive compensation for delays of 30 minutes or longer.

 3. What exactly is a transport contract?

 Every ticket sold individually is a transport contract.
 If customers arrive late at their final destination, they receive compensation of a percentage of the fare for that ticket (transport contract).

 This journey involves two tickets: Berne to Paris and Paris to London.
 It therefore gives rise to two transport contracts.
 If the TGV from Berne to Paris is delayed, customers receive compensation for that section of the journey.
 The same applies to the section between Paris and London.

 If a single ticket is sold for this connection, it is the arrival time in Luxembourg that matters.
 The customer is entitled to compensation if he reaches his final destination, Luxembourg, at least 60 minutes late.

 For delays of 60 minutes or longer, 25% of the ticket price will be refunded, and for delays of 120 minutes or over, 50%.
 The deciding factor is the delay to the arrival of the train at the destination stated on the ticket.
 The single fare for the ticket in question, including any supplements/reservation fees, must be at least CHF 24 per person for a delay of 60 minutes or longer or CHF 12 per person for a delay of 120 minutes or longer.
 Exception: TGV customers receive compensation of 25% of the fare for a delay of 30 minutes or longer.